-- Operate at low idle speed for 5 to 10 minutes to warm up the engine. - The oil pressure will be 0.20 to 0.29 MPa [28 to 43 psi] after the warm-up run.
-If the engine speed is increased immediately after start-up, the oil pressure will exceed the normal level 0.49 to 0.64 MPa [71 to 92 psi] (at rated speed) but it will normalize with increasing oil temperature. - If the Lubrication oil pressure does not increase when you have started the engine, immediately stop the engine and do not restart until the problem has been fixed. - Make sure that the cooling water flow is sufficient. - Make sure there is enough fuel aboard the vessel for the planned duration of operation.
+- \ Operate at low idle speed for 5 to 10 minutes to warm up the engine. - \ The oil pressure will be 0.20 to 0.29 MPa [28 to 43 psi] after the warm-up run.
+If the engine speed is increased immediately after start-up, the oil pressure will exceed the normal level 0.49 to 0.64 MPa [71 to 92 psi] (at rated speed) but it will normalize with increasing oil temperature. - \ If the Lubrication oil pressure does not increase when you have started the engine, immediately stop the engine and do not restart until the problem has been fixed. - \ Make sure that the cooling water flow is sufficient.

-Standard control system
+Non-classifiable control system

-This chapter describes the standard Volvo Penta instruments that are available for your engine.
+This chapter describes the non-classifiable control system which is available for your engine.
 Note that that tachometer, oil gauge, temperature gauge, charge gauge, starting switch, etc., that are shown here as panel mounted, in some cases may be mounted separately.